darktable-org/dtdocs/content/darkroom/organization/overview.md

 [presets menu](./manage-module-layouts.md)
 : A menu that allows you to access stored module layout presets and create your own (via the "manage presets.." option).
 You can also directly access the "manage presets" dialog by Ctrl+clicking on the presets menu.

 Click once on a module group icon (including the active group) to show only the modules in that group.
-Click a second time to show all available modules.
+Click a second time to show a list of all modules that are currently active or present in any group.

 You can change which widgets appear in the quick access panel, and which modules appear in the module groups, by right-clicking on the appropriate icon.